Optical Character Recognition

 OCR APIs are designed to transcribe text from handwritten documents for interpretation by machines.
 Popular use cases of OCR APIs include banking, finance, legal sectors, educational institutions, and the real estate industry.
 For legal documents, you can use OCR APIs to transcribe documents such as affidavits, judgments, filings, etc.

 OCR APIs are used for automatically processing invoices, receipts, bill of laden, and extract information from tax records.
-There are APIs dedicated to scanning KYC documents, survey forms, and classifying text from a variety of documents.
+Dedicated APIs are available so that users can scan KYC documents, identify survey templates, and categorise text from a wide array of documents across different sectors and industries.

 The most popular OCR APIs in the industry are: